The Sandman Reader II: The Doll’s House

 December 1989

-Story Artist: Mike Dringenberg (penciller), Malcolm Jones III (inker)
+Story Artist: Mike Dringenberg (penciler), Malcolm Jones III (inker)

-A cast of new characters were introduced after Rose moved into the building in Florida that had been recommended to her by Unity in the prior issue.
-Those eccentric people began first with the cross-dressing landlord, Hal.
-There was also the oddly-named Ken and Barbie, a couple who tried to project a certain normalcy.
-Less normal were the dead-spider-collecting Zelda and her lover Chantal.
-Finally, there was an Englishman Gilbert who was first encountered later in the issues under odd circumstances as Rose was taking the rear exit out of a club where she had visited with Hal.
+A cast of new characters was introduced after Rose moved into the building in Florida, recommended to her by Unity in the prior issue.
+Those eccentric people included the cross-dressing landlord, Hal.
+There was also the oddly named Ken and Barbie, a couple who tried to project a certain normalcy.
+Zelda, with her morbid collection of dead spiders, and her lover Chantal, stood out as particularly unconventional.
+Finally, there was an Englishman, Gilbert, who was first encountered later in the issues under odd circumstances as Rose was taking the rear exit out of a club where she had visited with Hal.

 Following Rose’s encounter with Gilbert, the duo teamed up to journey to Georgia to find Jed.
-However, they weren’t alone in that travel trajectory.
+However, they were not alone on that travel trajectory.
 The Corinthian continued his murder spree, this time in Alabama while en route to Georgia.

 What would everyone find in Georgia?
 Readers knew that it was where Jed was located, locked in the basement of a second cousin’s home.
 The cousin had been claiming state funds for sheltering him.

 Morpheus was concerned about Rose’s safety since her status as a vortex meant that she would attract Morpheus’s still-missing demons.
 He was right to anticipate this problem, as he also discovered that Brute and Glob were hiding inside Jed’s mind.
-Morpheus then resolved to help sort out the problems that his escaped demons had caused.
+Morpheus then committed to help resolve the problems that his escaped demons had caused.

-Readers should note that Gilbert, physically resembled the real-life figure G. K. Chesterton.
-The character would play a later play a larger role in the immediate and then longer-term plans of the series.
-However, his ties to Morpheus had only been hinted at thus far.
+Readers should note that Gilbert physically resembled the real-life figure, G. K. Chesterton.
+The character would play a larger role in the immediate and then longer-term plans of the series.
+While his link to Morpheus remained shrouded in mystery, Gilbert’s presence hinted at a deeper connection waiting to be unraveled.

 Sandman #12: “Playing House”